-However, automation offers you a much smarter alternative.
-Gingersauce will automatically offer you 3-6 alternatives for your logo use.
+However, our smart automation offers you a much smarter alternative.
+Gingersauce will offer you 3-6 alternatives for your logo use.
 These options include black and white positive, negative, primary color positive and negative, and others.
 The exact types and number of variations depending on the logo itself.
 You can also upload all the logo variations that you have created manually.
 Automation is a feature, but it’s only optional.

 Add a brand icon to your logo presentation